jbjoeburns/CI_CD/Jenkins/jenkins.md

 ## Connect Jenkins to github
 - Create new key pair
 - Go to settings then deploy keys
-- Put public key in field now
+- Put public key in field
+- Tick allow write access